Udupi – The coastal paradise of Karnataka

 Places to visit

-Malpe is the most famous beach of Udupi with the shoreline adorned by swaying palm trees.
-There are many shops along the beach selling different kinds of snacks and sea food.
-The place is suitable for leisurely walks along the beach or having a dip in the sea.
-But like other popular sea beaches, this too gets quite crowded during holidays and weekends.
-We visited Malpe early in the morning after we reached Udupi and it looked spectacular with a overcast sky and very few people around.
+Malpe is the most favoured beach of Udupi with golden brown sand dotted with thatched canopies and a shoreline adorned with swaying palm trees.
+The place is suitable for leisurely walks along the beach, having a dip in the sea or indulging in some water sports activities.
+There is also an array of vendors along the beach where you can enjoy lip smacking snacks and fresh sea food.
+But like other popular sea beaches, this too gets quite crowded during weekends and holidays.
+We visited Malpe early in the morning after we reached Udupi and it looked spectacular with an overcast sky and very few people around.
+We highly recommend spending the evening (after sunset) at the beach when it it most surreal with crowd mostly gone and the sea breeze and waves as company.

 - Paid toilet and bath facilities are available near the beach.
 But we did not see any locker room to keep the belongings.